binnall/PowerAppsSamples-/EducationalGames/raceto100/readme.md

 * Intro
-This is teh Race to 100 educational game
+This is the Race to 100 educational game

 * Installation Instructions

-1. Download the .zip file and install into a Power Apps envrionment
+Download the .zip file and install into a Power Apps envrionment

 * Update questions